DrewCarrie/quantum-draw-nexus/frontend/README.md

 # Encrypted Lucky Draw Frontend

+A modern Next.js dashboard for interacting with the Encrypted Lucky Draw smart contract.

 This Next.js app is the user-facing dashboard for the Encrypted Lucky Draw MVP.
 It connects to the FHE-enabled smart contract, lets users submit encrypted registrations, triggers an on-chain draw, and decrypts the winning ciphertext directly in the browser.